Vmc Demonstration

 2. Slow the airplane to 10 knots above VSSE or VYSE, as appropriate, or the manufacturer’s recommended speed.

-3. Apply full power on the operative engine while maintaining heading.
+3. Apply full power on the operative engine while maintaining the entry heading.

 4. Bank the aircraft up to 5° towards the side of the operative engine and sustain 1/2 ball deflection toward the operative engine.

 1. Increase the pitch attitude slowly to decrease airspeed by one knot per second.
-A fast reduction of airspeed can be hazardous and does not provide an adequate demonstration.
+A fast airspeed reduction can be hazardous and does not provide an adequate demonstration.

 2. Aileron control deflection should be increased as necessary to keep the bank angle constant as the ailerons become less effective as airspeed decreases.